jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The martial art community evolved.
 They held "no rules" tournaments and were fittingly rewarded with Nature's officially best martial art.
 The best martial art was none of them; or all of them.
 Meaning, the best fighters trained all techniques and used the ones they thought would defeat their opponent based on the exact moment they were fighting them.
 A large toolbox of techniques and an open mind to adapt proved to be the best martial art.
 Fighters soon embraced adaption and natural selection.
 This was the start of Mixed Martial Arts (MMA), a new sport that cherishes the evolution mantra "admit defeat and learn."
 And while boxers still punch the best, and kickboxers kick the best, evolution empowered MMA fighters will almost always beat them in a street fight.

 Red/blue ideologies are like non-MMA martial arts.
 They teach a limited number of techniques, limit themselves to their own rule book, and often think "the other side" is ignorant.
 Ideologues even accuse non-believers of cheating after losing a debate or election.
-However, in their area of expertise, monetary policy, farm regulation, labor relations, red/blue have a massive reservoir of know-how.
+However, in their area of expertise like monetary policy, farm regulation, labor relations, red/blue have a massive reservoir of know-how.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 But we still need a new ruling philosophy.
 One created from the lessons of evolution and digital tools old philosophies could not factor in.
 Hence why this book is about making human technological evolution, Techvolution, the most protected political right and responsibility today.
 There's no other way to enter into the Computer Age.

 You can think of Techvolution as "mixed philosophy politics."
 Under Techvolution, a player god is free to study and believe in old philosophies.
 Ideals like equality, liberty, equity, lower taxes are all still valid if they motivate you to improve civilization.
 But no one should let the rule books of old philosophies determine right and wrong when up against a person's right to evolve on the frontline.
-Because to develop humanity, we the people on the frontline—the people in the real fight—need the freedom to decide which tool best solves a problem.
+Like voting our interests in elections, we the people on the frontline today—the people in the real fight—need the freedom to decide which tool best solves a problem.
 The right to evolve must trump all other considerations.

-But we can't give old philosophies or people whose power and prestige is based on old tools, the right to decide when we upgrade our tools.
-That is a recipe for staying in the Industrial Age forever.
+Giving old philosophies, or people whose power and prestige is based on old tools, the right to decide when we upgrade our tools is a recipe for staying in the Industrial Age forever.
 Which is why the middle-class is getting so unhappy.
 We're getting beat up by relatively simple problems like road traffic, waiting on hold, and confusing loan contracts.

 Importantly, since Techvolution is a vital right of the Computer Age, it must also be a responsibility.
-Here are some projects—big and small—right now that could use some help.

-The Bill and Melinda Gates Foundation recently funded TerraPower.
-It's a new nuclear reactor design that's much safer.
-TerePower gives us a good chance for clean and dependable electricity.
-Not even Bill and Melinda can fund it all, though.
-Given that the Computer Age runs on electricity, we should be asking ourselves if we should tell our governments too.

-3D printers are amazing.
-They can make any small tool imaginable with no shipping, marketing, or retail stores needed.
-With one machine, anyone can print whatever they need whenever they need it.
-Sadly, most people have never seen a printer, nevermind bought one of its products.
-That should change.

-I didn't draw any of this book's illustrations.
-Instead, I used online tools to connect with illustrators.
-No job interviews, management oversight, or upfront cost.
-Collaborating with experts online is that easy.
-Once we look for it.

-The digital ecosystem is larger than the examples above.
-It'll grow more significant still once Main Street starts to push themselves into the Computer Age.

-It's in your self-interest to do this.
-As said before, the Woodstock era is dead.
-Middle-class people will not get one job for life.
-We cannot assume "the government" or "the market" will solve all our problems; a "forever Woodstock lifestyle" doesn't exist.
-Think of this, about 80,000 people worked at Blockbuster, about 5,000 work for Netflix.
-Why would that automation trend stop for your industry?

-In my experience, many people often reply, "won't happen to my job," then go back to watching Netflix.
-Player gods don't take chances.
-Digital tools are our salvation.
-When we use them, we can educate ourselves, lower our own cost of living, earn our own income, and, most importantly, collaborate.
-Can individuals become entirely self-sufficient?
-Probably not, but we can deal with layoffs, price-gouging, and bad jobs better with a level balance of power.
+And this returns us to Civilization building computer games.
+Notice how the game has no rules.
+A player may decide to be diplomatic or aggressive.
+They may try to win by military conquest, or by investing in science.
+Like the game of chess, the game of civilization doesn't have rules of success, other than doing what it takes to win.
+The laws of physics, chemistry, evolution are the only rules that can't be broken.
+Of course the laws of Nature should be mastered to help win the game.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Wikipedia articles.
 Cutting off cable and using Netflix.
 But there's so much more to do.
 And once the open-source Jedi finally get our support, we'll be spoiled for choices.
 And regular people wanting to use digital tools is the rebellion inside our mind we need to establish the Computer Age.